-Three Susquehanna Health nurses recently were recognized as recipients of the DAISY Award for extraordinary nurses.
+Two Susquehanna Health nurses were recently recognized as recipients of the DAISY Award for Extraordinary Nurses.

 Pam Masteller, a nurse at Muncy Valley Hospital, was selected for recognition after being nominated by a coworker who said, “Pam has many years of critical care and emergency nursing experience, and she embodies the ideals of an exceptional nurse.
 She is able to anticipate patient needs and think outside the box when necessary to provide the best quality care for each patient.
 Pam is responsive, attentive and responsible.
 Her expertise and confidence in her skills are evident, and patients appreciate the extra time and attention she offers explanation for their questions.
 Pam is not only proud to be a nurse, but she makes us all proud to be nurses.”